STsAiR/school-teachers/README.md

 # ssc-kla-directory

-This project is a Vite + React app with a bundled server component.
+This project is a Vite + React app with a bundled server component about school teacher.

 ## ✅ Goal